-Click and Grow products rely on simple hydroponics, in which the water drips on the roots of plants, causing them to grow significantly faster than traditional growing methods.
+Click and Grow products rely on simple hydroponics, in which the water is drawn from the basin to the plants through a wick, causing them to grow significantly faster than traditional growing methods.
 You also use less water, and you don’t have to deal with dirt.
 So a win-win-win!

 An automated LED grow light is suspended above the plants, giving your veggies, salad greens, or anything else 16 hours of simulated sunlight and eight hours of darkness.

-And when your water level is low, the light blinks, indicating that you don’t have enough water.
+And when your water level is low, the water indicator drops below the fill line, indicating that you need to refill the basin.

 While it’s not a completely hands-off garden, it’s about as close as you can get!